What to expect at Mountain Sport Clinic

 Mountain Sport clinic offers in person and video appointments.

 Video appointments with your Physical Therapist are available for exercise progressions, advice on self management, and valuable education.
-Have your appointment from home or while you are travelling.

 In person visits are available for those who are in need of a hands on assessment or treatment.